szabgab/slides/mongodb/overview.md

 ## Auto-sharding
 {id: auto-sharding}

-The <b>mongos</b> process knows which shard holds which part of the data.
+The `mongos` process knows which shard holds which part of the data.

 ## Sharding